abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 Value-level arrows
 ---

 With that, we start listing the axioms of Lambda Calculus.
-They are nothing more than the definition of the type of value-level arrows. i.e. functions.
+They are nothing more than the definition of the type of value-level arrows (functions).

-There are several typing rules that we have to define, starting with the most basic one, which is sometimes called *Var*, that states the following: if we previously said that $x$ has type $A$, then $x$ has type $A$.
+There are several typing rules that we have to define, starting with the trivial rule *Var*, that states the following: if we previously said that $x$ has type $A$, then $x$ has type $A$.

 $$\frac
     {x : A \in \Gamma}